-For a DNA test to be used in legal, judicial situations, it needs to be a court-approved DNA test.
-This can also be called “court admissible” or that it followed “chain of custody” which means that a professional DNA collector/lab technician documented every step of the process and signed off on the integrity and identity of each donor and each specimen.
+For a DNA test to be used in a legal situation, it must be a court-approved DNA test.
+This can also be called “court admissible,” a “chain of custody paternity test,” or a “legal DNA test” This means a professional DNA collector or lab technician is required to document every step of the process and must sign off on the integrity and identity of each donor and specimen.

-These tests can either be court ordered, or as an individual, you can request the test and follow a certain process that would ensure the test results could be used for legal purposes.
+A court-approved DNA test can either be court ordered or as an individual test – request the test and follow a certain process that would ensure the test results could be used for legal purposes.

 What goes into a court admissible DNA test?

-For a test to be legally used in court, it must follow what’s called “chain of custody” procedures.
+For a DNA test to be successfully used in court, it must follow the chain-of-custody procedures.
 Here’s what that means:

 We will take a copy of your driver’s license or other approved form of identity verification before collecting your sample.
 This must be done for every person involved.

 Witness And Collector